miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 of the Gorgonops.
 In SciFi and Hollow Earth rants (rants even worse than mine, I assure you), you'll find this concept recurring as the Silurians hypyothisis.
 What?
 No, it's from Dr. Who, the Saurians are from Startrek and have really good brandy.
 Well yeah, they look alike but...
-Overlords like in Inside Job?
+Overlords like in ***Inside Job***?
 No, that's nutter David Icke's lizard people, and I resent that an antisemite gets all the credit...
 Lovecraft?
 Nash himself?
 Sigh...
 Forgive them, God.
 No, the lizard people concept goes back to the dawn of time, or at least the 2002 book ***An Instinct for Dragons*** that says so.

 Saber-toothed predators are the most successful design in nature.
 They bring down big prey fast, and they can eat for days.
 Lizards, snakes, cats, walruses